earasteh/Python-Motionplanning/README.md

 </div>

-Some part of this project is taken from https://github.com/winstxnhdw/KinematicBicycleModel .
+The animation part of this project is taken from https://github.com/winstxnhdw/KinematicBicycleModel and the motion planning part is taken from

 Added features:
+- Conformal Lattice Planner
 - A 7 DoF vehicle model with Pacejka magic tire formula (Constant normal forces)
 - Longitudinal PID controller
 - 4th-Order Runge-Kutta (RK4) is added for the integration of the vehicle model instead of Euler

 To Do:
+- Motion controllers need more tuning
 - Change the chassis model to have algebraic normal forces instead of constant normal forces
-- Motion planning features
-  - Conformal Lattice Planner
-  - RRT*
-- Motion controllers need more tuning

 ## Abstract